jbadomics/install_help/docs/index.md

 *   a downloaded `.iso` file of Windows 8.1 (does not require its own dedicated thumb drive or partition).

 *   a dedicated Ubuntu 14.04 installation USB stick.
-Instructions for making one can be found here.
+Instructions for making one can be found [here](ubuntu installation usb not detected) (follow instructions under Manual Approach).

 *   administrator privileges.